rnpbr/opennetworking-docs/docs/en/Contribua.md

 #### :material-code-tags-check: Documentation

-The project documentation is written in Markdown and is located in the docs folder, following the existing folder, subfolder and file structure. where all the standardization is recommended by [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), so to view the documentation locally, run the following command:
+The project documentation is written in Markdown and is located in the docs folder, following the structure of existing folders, subfolders and files. where all standardization and recommended by [mkdocs](https://www.mkdocs.org/) and [mkdocs-material](https://squidfunk.github.io/mkdocs-material/), so to view the documentation locally, run the following command:

 ```bash
 task docs
 ```

 !!! info "Tip"
-    To contribute to the documentation, you can edit the Markdown files directly or create new files as needed, following the existing folder, subfolder and file structure.
+    To contribute to the documentation, you can edit the Markdown files directly or create new files as needed, following the structure of existing folders, subfolders and files.

 !!! info "Tip"
-    You can use any feature available in mkdocs for customizations, to learn more, access the documentation below:
+    You can use any feature available in mkdocs for customizations, to learn more access the documentation below:

 Useful links:

-- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/">mkdocs-admonitions</a>: documentation for the admonitions (documentation annotations)
+- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/">mkdocs-admonitions</a>: documentation for admonitions (documentation annotations)
-- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search">mkdocs-emojis</a> : documentation for the emojis
+- <a taget="_blank" href="https://squidfunk.github.io/mkdocs-material/reference/icons-emojis/#search">mkdocs-emojis</a> : documentation for emojis
-- <a taget="_blank" href="https://mermaid.js.org/syntax/flowchart.html">mermaid</a> : documentation for the mermaid (flow diagram in markdown)
+- <a taget="_blank" href="https://mermaid.js.org/syntax/flowchart.html">mermaid</a> : documentation for mermaid (markdown flowchart)

 #### Commits :material-code-tags-check: